"The Republican Party of Texas affirms that the United States is a Christian nation."

 The 2010 Scott Brown, Republican victory in Massachusetts — where the candidates were vying for the seat left vacant by Ted Kennedy's death — is a case in point.
 Brown stood opposed to everything Kennedy had worked for.
 He was running in one of the most liberal states in the U.S. on a platform that was as conservative as the Bush/Cheney agenda.
 And he won.

 While there may be many reasons for his victory, one stands out.
 As Nate Silver — the developer of the historically most accurate, predictive, political analysis based on the most up to date polls (www.fivethirtyeight.com) — said, “the energy, focus and enthusiasm of those in the online right has been something to behold, and will be a force to be reckoned with even if their candidate should lose this race.”
 He called it 3 to 1 Brown before election day.
 Though Brown lost that seat when opposed by a gifted communicator (Elizabeth Warren), note that he still received 46% of the vote.
-Note that he came within four percentage points of winning in one of the most liberal, Democratic states in the U.S., during a presidential election year in which the Democrat received 61% of the state vote (to Romney's 38%).
-We ain't seen nothin' yet.
+Again, note that he came within four percentage points of winning in one of the most liberal, Democratic states in the U.S., during a presidential election year in which the Democrat received 61% of the state vote (to Romney's 38%).
+When it comes to understanding the power of religious enthusiasm, we ain't seen nothin' yet.

 And we say that despite the fact that Obama was reelected in 2012.
 Romney's harebrained tax policies that would benefit the richest of the rich and the amazing the Romney flip flops — that demonstrated unequivocally that he was a focus group marketed product, not a man of any conviction whatsoever — weren't enough to give Obama a decisive edge.
 Fortunately, Romney was a devout Mormon.
 Despite the fact that Christianity in general has its own fantastic beliefs, the majority of fundamentalist Christians think that Mormonism is a crazy cult (which it is).
 That is the only reason Romney couldn't just walk away with the election; the classic alliance between the religious right and the rich oligarchs operated at less than full efficiency.
 Watch out if, unlike what happened in the 2012 primaries, the right gets it right and learns to nominate fully fanatical fundamentalists with a modicum of intelligence.